Toward Automated Simulation Research Workflow through LLM Prompt Engineering Design: Discussion

 \subsection{Limitations and Next Steps}

-This study demonstrates the capability of {LLM powered research agent ASA} to independently undertake sophisticated simulation research missions, using a well-recognized polymer physics simulation problem and a more challenging celestial-simulation problem as representative examples.
-However, there remains ample opportunity to explore {ASA's} potential in tackling novel scientific challenges.
-Additionally, this study focuses on presenting an automated workflow, leaving room for further optimization of prompts and automation programs.
+This study demonstrates the capability of an autonomous simulation agent (ASA), constructed through LLM prompt engineering and an automated program, to automatically complete long-task workflows according to a Research Plan (RP) provided by humans.
+We used a well-recognized polymer physics simulation problem and a more challenging celestial simulation problem as representative examples.